 Typically, you can expect to pay $150 to $700 an hour for a criminal defense lawyer’s time in Peoria, Arizona.
 With an hourly fee structure, it is not uncommon for legal bills to cost several thousand dollars.
 However, each case is different and we do our very best to help make your legal bills affordable.
 There are also different pricing structured available including flat fees or retainers.
 Having an attorney on retainer with hourly billing can be significantly different than a flat-fee DUI case, for example.

 Here at Canyon State Law, we can also connect you with services that provide financing for your legal costs and attorney fees.

-Ethics rules prevent attorney from calling themselves “the best” attorney regardless of their win record, status of cases handled or years of experience.
+Ethics rules prevent attorneys from calling themselves “the best” attorney regardless of their win record, the status of cases handled, or years of experience.
 Every legal case and set of circumstances is different just as people are different from one another.
-To find the best criminal defense lawyer for you, take time to speak with several different lawyers.
-You can get an idea for which attorney will seem to work best for you in regards to cost of legal fees and even personality of the attorney.
+To find the best criminal defense lawyer for you, take the time to speak with several different lawyers.
+You can get an idea for which attorney will seem to work best for you in regards to the cost of legal fees and even the personality of the attorney.
 We offer free consultations by phone or in the office.
-To schedule a review of your case at no charge, call Canyon State Law at 480-900-2220 or click ere to use our web form.
+To schedule a review of your case at no charge, call Canyon State Law at 480-900-2220 or click here to use our web form.